Our Team

 Hannah is a qualified teacher with over ten years of experience and, most recently, served as an Assistant Head Pastoral at a London prep school.
 She is passionate about mental health and wellbeing and cares deeply about empowering parents, children, and teenagers as they navigate managing their online lives to achieve the best possible mental health and happiness.

 She joined PAPAYA through her voluntary work with Smartphone-Free Childhood, and after hearing a talk by Jonathan Haidt, she became more convinced than ever that the safest space for children is one where they are free to be themselves.
-Hannah is available for KS2 and KS3 workshops and parent talks from October.
+Hannah is available for KS2 and KS3 workshops and Parent Talks.

 Dr Helen Thomas